Top Banks in Kuwait

 Established in 2002, Kuwait Finance House is a wholly owned subsidiary of Kuwait Finance House-Kuwait.
-It provides retail banking and finance services, treasury, corporate banking, investment portfolio and capital markets products.
+It provides retail banking and finance services, treasury, corporate banking, investment portfolio, and capital markets products.

 The bank employs 9,000 staff in its 500 branches.
 It is present in Bahrain, Malaysia, Saudi Arabia, and Turkey.
 In 2016, the bank’s total assets amounted to US$54 billion and net profit reached US$625 million.

-Burgan Bank was founded in 1975 and is into providing banking services in Kuwait.
+Burgan Bank was founded in 1975 and is providing banking services in Kuwait.
 The bank operates through the following segments: Corporate Banking, Private Banking, Retail Banking; and Treasury, Investment Banking, and Others.
 It is a subsidiary of Kuwait Projects Company Holding KSC and is based in Safat.

 In 2016, the bank reported total assets of US$24 billion and a net profit of US$221 million.